 Retake Written Test

-You can retake the test four hours after the first attempt.
-Fail again and you must wait one day.
+You can retake the test after the first attempt (you will have a short wait time).
+If you fail again and you must wait longer to retest.